Of course there's a story...

 Playwright - Performer

 In February of 2012 (age 58) I started The David Serko Project.
-David Serko is my brother and died from the complications of AIDS in 1992 at the height of the AIDS epidemic in this country.
+David Serko is my brother, he died from the complications of AIDS in 1992 at the height of the AIDS epidemic in this country.

 Photo: Nancy Borowick